2025–26 Professional U21 Development League

-The 2025–26 Premier League 2 is the 14th season of the Professional Development League system.
-It continues to use the same format as the previous 2 seasons with a change from places 17 to 24.
-The sides finishing in the top eight positions of the Professional U21 Development League 2 at the end of the season will progress to a playoff stage against teams 17-24.
-29 Category One Academies are competing this season, the most in league history.
-Three teams joined with Category One status with Birmingham City U21s, Burnley U21s returning after a three season absence and Ipswich Town U21s playing in the Premier League 2 for the very first time.
+The 2025–26 Premier League 2 was the 14th season of the Professional Development League system.
+It continued to use the same format as the previous 2 seasons with a change from places 17 to 24.
+The sides that finished in the top eight positions of the Professional U21 Development League 2 at the end of the season progressed to a playoff stage against teams 17–24.
+29 Category One Academies competed, the most in league history.
+Three teams joined with Category One status with Birmingham City U21s, Burnley U21s returning after a three-season absence and Ipswich Town U21s playing in the Premier League 2 for the very first time.